jacobfishel/AI-Face-Detection-Security-System/README.md

 ACTIVE TODO:
+    - Current plan:
+        - finish the 'trained' model and test some test images on it to see if it magically worked.
+        - If it fails, go back and modify the training loop to see what went wrong.
     - Go over training and validation loop to understand how its working more
     - Add matplot data to visualize training loss.
     - Build the training pipeline: